How do you talk to your kids about the election?

 That said, Gresko encouraged his son to practice kindness and compassion and to be optimistic but also sensitive to the many different reactions -- anger, sadness, shock -- on the part of residents in their Brooklyn community.

-"And that this would be the beginning of what will be a four-year period of remaining positive and hopeful and, even more than that, active in making sure we accept others who are different from ourselves," said Gresko, editor of "When I First Held You: 22 Critically Acclaimed Writers Talk about the Triumphs, Challenges, and Transformative Experience of Fatherhood."
+"And that this would be the beginning of what will be a four-year period of remaining positive and hopeful and, even more than that, active in making sure we accept others who are different from ourselves," said Gresko, editor of "When I First Held You: 22 Critically Acclaimed Writers Talk about the Triumphs, Challenges, and Transformative Experience of Fatherhood.

-Lauren Smith Brody, author of "The Fifth Trimester," which will be released in April, said she's talking to her boys, ages 5 and 8, about the lessons from the campaign.
+Lauren Smith Brody, author of "The Fifth Trimester: The Working Mom's Guide to Style, Sanity, and Big Success After Baby," which will be released in April, said she's talking to her boys, ages 5 and 8, about the lessons from the campaign.

 "The lesson for all of us, I'm telling them, is to keep your heart and mind open.
 Let people feel heard.
 Never act superior to anyone else.
 Speak out against bullies," she said.
 "We all have things to learn from one another."